 • ACE inhibitors, such as ramipril and perindopril, reduce blood pressure in the arteries and improve the pumping action of the heart.

 • Beta-blockers, such as bisoprolol and carvedilol, slow down the heart rate and neutralise the undesirable effects of substances released by the body when the heart fails.

-• Aldosterone receptor blockers, such as spironolactone and eplerenone, counteract the effects of a harmful secretion of a body hormone (aldosterone).
+• Aldosterone receptor blockers (ARBs), such as spironolactone and eplerenone, counteract the effects of a harmful secretion of a body hormone (aldosterone).
 They are unlikely to improve symptoms, but will make you live longer.

 • Ivabradine, which can help reduce the heart rate if it is not reduced by beta-blockers.